isudox/hugo-theme-nova/README.md

-# ximple
+# Nova

-An excellent simple theme for Hugo.
+A clean theme for Hugo.